How do you know whether or not your copywriting is moving the needle?

 That’s why they considered it vanity.
 It just looks nice.

-Instead, you could have 100,000 users per year that drive incredible amounts of revenue because you’ve CRO’d the heck out of every nook and cranny.
+Instead, you could have 100,000 users per year which drive incredible amounts of revenue because you’ve CRO’d the heck out of every nook and cranny.

 With this in mind, measure traffic but realize that generating leads, sales, and conversions matters the most.